 - The IT_SecurityService initial reference gives the location of the Artix security service.
 The Artix server uses this corbaloc URL to open an IIOP/TLS connection to the Artix security service.
 In this example, the Artix security service is presumed to be running on localhost and listening on the 55020 IP port. - The orb_plugins list specifies which Artix plug-ins to load as the server starts up.
-The iiop_tls plug-in is included in the list (thus enabling IIOP/TLS connections), whereas the iiop plug-in is excluded (thus disabling plain, insecure IIOP connections). - The principal_sponsor settings are used to attach a certificate to the Artix server.
+The iiop_tls plug-in is included in the list (thus enabling IIOP/TLS connections), whereas the iiop plug-in is excluded (thus disabling plain, insecure IIOP connections). - 3.
+The principal_sponsor settings are used to attach a certificate to the Artix server.
 The server uses this certificate to identify itself to the security service during the IIOP/TLS handshake.

 Note: In this example, the certificate password is specified in a password file, administrator.pwf (in a plain text format).
-For alternative ways of specifying the certificate password, see "Deploying Own Certificate for IIOP/TLS" on page 182.
+For alternative ways of specifying the certificate password, see "Deploying Own Certificate for IIOP/TLS" on page 127.

 4. The policies:iiop_tls:trusted_ca_list_policy variable specifies a file containing a concatenated list of CA certificates.
 These CA certificates are used to check the acceptability of any certificates received by the Artix server over the IIOP/TLS transport.
 If a received certificate has not been digitally signed by one of the CA certificates in the list, it will be rejected by the Artix server.
+For more details, see "Specifying Trusted CA Certificates" on

-For more details, see "Specifying Trusted CA Certificates" on page 168.
+For more details, see "Specifying Trusted CA Certificates" page 118.